 TED or Venosan stockings will help to reduce the swelling.
 These are easier to put on before you get out of bed in the morning.
 A light dusting of talcum powder over the legs helps make application easier.
-Showering in the evening then going to bed makes better sense in the first two weeks after surgery.
+Removing the stockings and showering in the evening then going to bed makes better sense in the first two weeks after surgery.